starkfell/starkfell.github.io/_posts/2016-12-05-continuous-deployment-to-nano-server-in-azure-p3.md

 * [Setting up Continuous Deployment to Nano Server in Azure - Part 3](http://starkfell.github.io/continuous-deployment-to-nano-server-in-azure-p3/)

+Using a webhook to update a web application is not inherently very secure in that as soon you have access to the URL, you have the ability to manipulate or trigger whatever endpoint it is pointing to.
+In most cases while you are developing an application, you can accidentally trigger a build process to kick-off without realizing it and cause your web application to tempoarily become unavailable.
+From an exploitation standpoint, you could trigger a webhook several times over and over causing a build process to run indefinitely, causing a web application to be unavailable, indefinitely.

-Using a webhook to update a web application is not inherently secure; however, there are steps you can take to lower the attack surface while using them.
-This article will cover one specific aspect of lowering the attack surface of this paradigm by showing how to create a webhook for an Azure Automation Runbook, store it in an Azure
-Key Vault, and add then add webhook to a GitHub Repository while ensuring that the URL of the webhook is never displayed in plain text throughout the process.
+This article will cover one method you can take to prevent this type of exploit from happening by explaining how to create a webhook for an Azure Automation Runbook, store it in an Azure Key Vault, and add then add webhook to a GitHub Repository while ensuring that the URL of the webhook is never displayed in plain text throughout the process.

 This article will cover the following: